2019 BOAAT Chapbook Prize Results

 GUEST JUDGE: TBD

 ENTRY FEE: $15

 poets writing in the English language are eligible

-poets are not eligible to submit a manuscript if they know the judge or the BOAAT Chapbook Editors personally
+poets are not eligible to submit a manuscript if they know the judge or the chapbook editors personally (check the masthead)

-please include a title page, table of contents, but do not include your name anywhere within the manuscript
+do not include your name anywhere on the manuscript

-the author's biography is collected separately in the Submittable cover letter
+the author's biography and acknowledgments are collected separately in the Submittable cover letter

 simultaneous submissions are permissible, but submitters are asked to notify BOAAT Press immediately if a manuscript is picked up for publication elsewhere